On this page

 |Lodging expression of interest||$575||$370|

-If you are considering adopting a local child, contact the Adoption Services unit
+If you are considering adopting a local child, contact Adoption Services in the Department for Child Protection.

 Telephone: 8463 3666 (current adoptions)